Scott Dunlap: Champions Tour

 Dunlap turned 50 in August 2013 and began playing the Champions Tour full-time in 2014; he won his first title at the Boeing Classic near Seattle that August, defeating Mark Brooks on the first hole of a sudden-death playoff.
 At the par-5 18th, Dunlap's second shot stopped four feet (1.3 m) from the pin.
 Brooks' birdie attempt missed from 30 ft and Dunlap two-putted for the win.
 The winner's share was $300,000 and along with the trophy, he received a leather flight jacket.

+Personal life

+He has a sister, Page Dunlap, who is also a professional golfer.
+She won the individual 1986 NCAA Women's Golf Championship while playing for the Florida Gators women's golf team.